edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/security_groups.md

 - When troubleshooting access problems, often it is helpful to begin at the security group then work your way up the stack looing for problems in your configuration
+- Sometimes the NACL is okay but there are certain security groups that blocks access so check on security groups first.
 # Security Group vs Network Access Control List(NACL)

 ## Security Group